George Washington Bridge & NYC Congestion Pricing: What You Need to Know (2026)

 Annual Cost Impact for Daily Commuters

-Combined, a daily peak-hour commuter crossing the GWB and entering the congestion zone pays approximately $8,661 per year in toll charges alone, not including fuel, parking, or vehicle costs.
+Combined, a daily peak-hour commuter crossing the GWB and entering the congestion zone pays roughly $6,700 per year in toll charges alone, not including fuel, parking, or vehicle costs.
 This makes the financial case for public transit even stronger for Midtown-bound commuters.
 Use our toll calculator to model your costs.

 New Jersey Political Response and Legal Challenges